|2020–21 expenditure ($'000)

 Upper Barwon Flagship project

 Upper Barwon Flagship project to improve waterway health and deliver robust long-term monitoring, evaluation, reporting and improvement processes.
+This includes delivery of revegetation, willow and glyceria removal in the catchment and fencing out of livestock to improve and protect water quality and habitat.

 Better engagement with the CALD community